 When you sweat normally, your sympathetic nervous system triggers your sweat glands in order to cool the body down (thermoregulation).
 With hyperhidrosis, these nerves become hyperactive, calling for more perspiration than needed.
 When coupled with stress or exercise, they can actually worsen.

 Primary focal hyperhidrosis

-Named for its occurrence on a very specific area of the body, this type is not caused by a medical condition nor is it a side effect from medications you may be taking.
-It often begins during the childhood years and can affect the hands, feet and underarms as well as the head and face.
+Named for its occurrence on a very specific area of the body, this type is not caused by an underlying medical condition, nor is it a side effect from medications you may be taking.
+It often begins during the childhood years and can affect the hands, feet and underarms as well as the face, head and neck.

 While those with primary focal hyperhidrosis have episodes of excessive sweating at least once a week, they do not experience excessive sweating while sleeping.
 It has also been shown that primary focal hyperhidrosis is a genetic condition and may be inherited.

 This type of hyperhidrosis is the result of another medical condition or a side effect of certain medications.
 Unlike primary focal hyperhidrosis, secondary generalized hyperhidrosis is not confined to one area of the body.